PacktPublishing/Clean-Architecture-with-Python/Chapter_9/README.md

 # Chapter 9 : Adding Web UI: Clean Architecture's Interface Flexibility

+## Chapter code excerpts
-The code exampes from the chapter can be found in the order of appearance in the files with numeric indexes (ex:
+The code snippets from the chapter can be found in the order of appearance in the `chapter_code_excerpts` folder.
+Examples: `00_error_class.py`
-`00_error_class.py`)
+These are provided for reference and are not meant to be runnable.

 ## Companion task management application

-Ensure you have followed the instructions in the [Getting started](../README.md#2-getting-started) section to set up your environment.
+Ensure you have followed the instructions in the repository's [README](../README.md) section to set up your environment.

 Execute all tests using pytest:
 ```bash